juhuyoon/codeLibrary/Javascript/ES6_Work/Module_12/npmCheatsheet.md

-Packages have been updated since recording.
+giPackages have been updated since recording.

 eslint-plugin-jsx-a11y version 3 is not compatible with rest of dependencies